Eugene Slip and Fall Attorneys

 How long do I have to file a trip or slip and fall lawsuit?

 You have up to two years in most cases to take legal action for a trip or slip and fall accident.
-However, we recommend you speak to Eugene slip and fall attorneys as soon as possible.
+However, we recommend you speak to a Eugene slip and fall attorney as soon as possible.
 You are more likely to remember what happened if you do not wait.
 Additionally, evidence has a way of disappearing, whether inadvertently or purposely.

 How much is my trip or slip and fall case worth?